Sadaharu Muramatsu

 BMus (Music Education) A.Mus.A.
 (Clarinet)

-February 2010 – February 2013 and February 2014 to 2021
+February 2010 – February 2013 and February 2014 – February 2021

 Danika is a Sydney-based clarinet player, instrumental tutor and conductor.
 In 2011 she graduated from the Sydney Conservatorium of Music with a Bachelor of Music (Education) with clarinet as her principal study.
 Currently, Danika spends the majority of her time tutoring at various Sydney schools both as a band conductor and as a clarinet and saxophone tutor, in addition to running her own private music studio.

 Danika is also passionate about remaining active as a member of community music organisations, and has over 20 years of ensemble experience including with the Conservatorium Wind Symphony and Choir, Sydney Youth Orchestra, Sydney Wind Symphony, the Sydney University Wind Orchestra (SUWO) and Mosman Symphony Orchestra.
-Highlights of these commitments include her time as a committee member of the Sydney University Wind Orchestra from 2008 – 2011, being invited to guest conduct the Mosman Symphony Orchestra on 3 separate occasions, and receiving the opportunity to perform the sublime Mozart Clarinet Concerto as a soloist with the Mosman Symphony Orchestra.
+Highlights of these commitments include her time as a committee member of the Sydney University Wind Orchestra from 2008 to 2011, being invited to guest conduct the Mosman Symphony Orchestra on 3 separate occasions, and receiving the opportunity to perform the sublime Mozart Clarinet Concerto as a soloist with the Mosman Symphony Orchestra.

 Inspired by the need for a community band in the local area, in 2010 Danika co-founded the Inner West Community Band, agreeing to temporarily take on the role of the band’s conductor.
 Under her direction, IWCB has grown from strength to strength, with achievements including 2nd place in the Community & Graduate Concert Band section of the Sydney Eisteddfod, the introduction of the annual Kids’ Proms Concerts, and the programming of innovative, collaborative and successful concerts, to crowds reaching almost 300.